 |

 What they all have in common is a focus on local examples and experiences to provide relevance and engagement.
-Check out these varied approaches to place-based learning. |
+Check out these varied approaches to place-based learning for inspiration and guidance. |

 Click for Interactive Map of Plants of Georgia's EcoRegions